 This is all fine.
 Just stay with noticing.
 It’s not the experience itself but the development of our ability to stay present with it that is important.
 And like any activity, it takes practice, developing new ‘muscles’ we haven’t really used before.
 Be as kind as you can be to yourself.

 Inevitably thoughts, sensations, and feelings come up during meditation.
 Your goal is not to get rid of them but to be fully aware of them and to notice them passing through without getting attached to them.
 One technique that helps many people to release the attachment is called ‘noting’.

 When you become aware of a thought, you say (silently) “thought”.
 When an emotion rises up in you, you simply name it “feeling”.
 And when you hear a sound outside or have an itch, simply say “sensation”.
 It sounds way too simple to work, but it really does quiet them down.
 Try it!

 When you find yourself tempted to pursue a thread of feeling, just note it.
-(If you like you can remind yourself to look into it later.
+(If you like, you can remind yourself to look into it later.
 Right after meditation, you are in a very receptive state to get answers to questions like, “What was that feeling about?”
 It may be a rich vein for self-exploration.
-By promising yourself to explore it after meditation, you satisfy that feeling’s need to be acknowledged without getting yourself off track.)
+Promising yourself to explore it after meditation satisfies that feeling’s need to be acknowledged without getting yourself off track.)